 ~/.ssh/known_hosts folder, and you won't be asked to connect again until the public key on your Azure VM changes or the server name is removed from

 VMs created using SSH keys are by default configured with passwords disabled, to make brute-forced guessing attempts vastly more expensive and therefore difficult.
 This topic describes creating a simple SSH key pair for quick usage.
-If you need more assistance in creating your SSH key pair or require additional certificates, such as for use with the classic portal, see Detailed steps to create SSH key pairs and certificates.
+If you need more assistance in creating your SSH key pair or require additional certificates, see Detailed steps to create SSH key pairs and certificates.

 You can create VMs that use your SSH key pair using the Azure portal, CLI, and templates: